John-Nagle/maptools/NOTES.md

 Database "terrain".
 Users:

-"uploader" - can append, only.
+"terrainuploader" - can append, only.
-"reader" - can read, only.
+"terrainreader" - can read, only.
 (More users to come)

 Tables: